Jae-Hoon-Jeong/Jae-Hoon-Jeong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Jaehoon Jeong, a Ph.D. student at DGIST (Daegu Gyeongbuk Institute of Science and Technology, Daegu, Republic of Korea), supervised by Prof. <a href='https://scholar.google.co.kr/citations?hl=ko&user=PHLTD4sAAAAJ'>Sanghyun Park</a>.
 I received my B.S. degree in Convergence Engineering from DGIST.
 My research interests includes computer vision and medical image analysis.
 Currently,  I am focusing on vision-language joint learning to improve various vision tasks such as detection, segmentation, and classification.
-Since April 2025, I have been working as a research intern at LG AI Research.
+Since April 2025, I have been working as a research intern at <a href='https://www.lgresearch.ai/'>LG AI Research</a>.

 # 🔥 News